cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

 > But wasn't the `ListBuckets` event a management event Well yes it is but making a detection rule trigger on this event will be pretty unreliable.
 If you enable an alert on this you'll essentially have to figure out a gigantic allow list for all profiles who are known to do this OR you'll have to set a treshold (say `n` consecutive calls in `x` amount of time) which will also be unreliable as it's fairly easy to stay under any threshold (by doing it once and caching the result).
 This leaves us in a kind of weird spot.

-The `GetObject` and `PutObject` calls that did all the heavy lifting?
-Data events.
-Not monitored.
-The `DeleteObject` and `DeleteObjects` calls that nuked all previous versions?
-Also data events[^5].
-The entire kill chain from enumeration to encryption to version deletion operates exclusively in the data plane.
-Without S3 data event logging, the SOC literally has no record of any of it happening.

 If we pivot to our SIEM we can however notice something interesting. ✨ Something ✨ still happened!
 We seen a shit ton of `Decrypt` events and some `GenerateDataKey` sprinkled throughout.

 ![](/images/ransoming-your-cloud-infra-pt1/decrypt_events.png)

 Why is that?
 Well remember, some of our buckets use SSE-KMS for encryption at rest.
 When our script does a `GetObject` on one of those buckets, S3 needs to decrypt the object before handing it back to us.
 To do that, it calls `kms:Decrypt` behind the scenes to unwrap the data key that was used to encrypt the object.

+> Well Tony, wouldn't you see the IP address or a weird user-agent on those Decrypt calls?

-We don't call KMS ourselves, S3 does it on our behalf.
+Simply put, no. We don't call KMS ourselves, S3 does it on our behalf.
 Same thing on the write side: when we `PutObject` an encrypted file back into a KMS-encrypted bucket, S3 calls `kms:GenerateDataKey` to get a fresh data key for encrypting the new object at rest.
 Both of these show up as management events in CloudTrail.

 These events will typically look like these: